 Abstract:

-Results Compared to the CK treatment, the combination of straw returning and nitrogen fertilizer significantly increased maize yield and WUE by 68.0%−91.8% and 68.8%−89.4%, respectively; enhanced kernels per ear and 100-kernel weight by 30.2%−35.5% and 9.2%−48.7%, respectively; elevated the average contents of soil organic matter, total N, available N, and microbial biomass nitrogen in the 0−40 cm soil layer by 17.0%, 24.0%, 32.4%, and 17.6%, respectively; increased nitrate reductase, nitrite reductase, and urease activities in the surface 0−5 cm soil layer by 6.1%, 22.2%, and 6.8%, respectively.
-Compared with the NS treatment, the 80%NS treatment significantly increased yield and WUE by 14.0% and 13.2% in 2021; did not show significant effect on yield but increased WUE by 8.8% in 2022; decreased yield and WUE by 9.9% and 11.2% in 2023; did not change yield and WUE significantly in 2024.
-The N treatment achieved similar cumulative yield with NS and 80%NS, and demonstrated a clear soil improvement and fertility enhancement effect.
-Except 2022, 60%NS treatment had significantly lower yield and WUE,relative to NS treatment, in addition, 60%NS treatment recorded significantly lower soil total N, total P, available N, available P, and microbial biomass nitrogen than NS treatment.
+Results Compared with the CK treatment, the combined application of straw return and nitrogen fertilizer significantly increased maize yield and WUE by 68.0%−91.8% and 68.8%−89.4%, respectively.
+Kernels per ear and 100-kernel weight increased by 30.2%−35.5% and 9.2%−48.7%, respectively.
+In the 0−40 cm soil layer, soil organic matter, total N, available N, and microbial biomass nitrogen increased by 17.0%, 24.0%, 32.4%, and 17.6%, respectively. in the surface 0−5 cm soil layer, nitrate reductase, nitrite reductase, and urease activities by 6.1%, 22.2%, and 6.8%, respectively.
+Compared with the NS treatment, the 80%NS treatment significantly increased yield and WUE by 14.0% and 13.2% in 2021; showed no significant effect on yield but increased WUE by 8.8% in 2022; decreased yield and WUE by 9.9% and 11.2% in 2023; and showed no significant differences in 2024.
+The N treatment achieved similar cumulative yield comparable to NS and 80%NS and also improved soil fertility.
+Except for 2022, the 60%NS treatment resulted in significantly lower yield and WUE than NS treatment and reduced soil total N, total P, available N, available P, and microbial biomass nitrogen.
 Compared to the NS treatment, the 80%NS treatment reduced the average contents of total P, available P, and available N in the 0−40 cm soil layer by 8.4%, 9.1%, and 15.9%, respectively, but significantly increased the average microbial biomass nitrogen content by 7.5%.
-SEM model analysis revealed that microbial biomass nitrogen, total N, and available N are key drivers of maize yield.
+Structural equation modeling (SEM) revealed that microbial biomass nitrogen, total N, and available N are key drivers of maize yield.

-Conclusion Under the condition of continuous straw returning in the Longdong dryland region, the application of full-rate nitrogen fertilizer can achieve high and stable maize yield while maintaining and enhancing soil fertility.
-Reducing nitrogen application by 20% (180 kg/hm2) every two years can significantly increase maize yield and water-fertilizer use efficiency, improve soil organic matter and total nitrogen content, without reducing soil available nitrogen and phosphorus levels, thereby avoiding the risks of yield decline and soil fertility reduction associated with nitrogen reduction.
-Given the local environmental and soil conditions, it is not recommended to exceed a 20% reduction in nitrogen application.
+Conclusion Under continuous straw return in the Longdong dryland region, full-rate nitrogen fertilizer application can achieve high and stable maize yield while maintaining and enhancing soil fertility.
+A 20% reduction in N application (180 kg/hm2) every two years can significantly increase maize yield and water-fertilizer use efficiency, improve soil organic matter and total nitrogen content, without reducing soil available nitrogen and phosphorus levels, thereby avoiding the risks of yield decline and soil fertility reduction associated with nitrogen reduction.
+Given local environmental and soil conditions, it is not recommended to exceed a 20% reduction in nitrogen application.